mibi88/the_seven_crystals/README.txt

 * Add lighting to the tilemap                 - done
 * Add some animations                         - partially done
 * Add some powerups ?                         - to do
-* Add some sound effects ?                    - to do
+* Add some sound effects                      - done
+* Cleanup                                     - to do
-* Optimization & cleanup ?                    - to do
+* Optimization                                - to do